shriatluri/Blackjack/README.md

 Balance will update after every hand.

-You will input your action through typing
+You will input your action through typing "hit" to hit, "stay" to stay, "double" to double via an input statement
-• "hit" to hit
-• "stay" to stay
-• "double" to double

 Dealer will stay on a soft 17 and Dealer pays 2-1.